-The fuselage section has was cut between stations 12 and 13 and was in a truncated condition also the horizontal stabilizer fairings were recovered by Robert Diemert in 1968.
-Also, likely the wings of this aircraft.
+During 1968, salvaged by Robert Diemert.
+During the salvage, this Zero's fuselage section was cut between stations 12 and stations 13 and was in a truncated condition.
+Also recovered were the horizontal stabilizer fairings.
+Likely, the wings of this aircraft were also salvaged.

 J-Aircraft "Zero Tail Relic" photos by Dave Pluth text by

 Are you a relative or associated with any person mentioned?

 Do you have photos or additional information to add?